-Beat the Heat, Enjoy the Feast
+Beat the Heat, Savor the Feast

-Avoid heartburn this Thanksgiving
+Tips to prevent heartburn this Thanksgiving

 Reviewed by: Stephanie Doggett, PA-C